Ornate shrew: Distribution and habitat

 The ornate shrew is found along portions of the west coast of North America and a few near shore islands.
 The northern extent is around 39 degrees latitude in California.
-The range extends south into the Baja Peninsula.
+The range extends south into the Baja California peninsula.
 There is a stretch of territory through Baja where the shrew is not found, then it is found again near the southern tip.
 Santa Catalina Island hosts a population of a subspecies of ornate shrew (S. o. willetti).
 There are reports of ornate shrews on the islands of Santa Cruz and Santa Rosa as well.

 Ornate shrews reside among coastal marshes and palustrine environments.
 Shrews like dense vegetation close to a water source.
 At places where shrews have been captured, the environment has been more moist than dry so removing wetland habitats reduces the land for shrews.
 Certain subspecies may be found only within specific habitats.
 The shrews have been found at altitudes as high as 2400 m in the San Jacinto Mountains.
 Ornate shrews were once common and widespread throughout their geographic range.
 However, populations in sensitive ecological regions have dwindled sharply.
 These areas include coastal wetlands, salt marshes, and freshwater swamps.
 Ornate shrews are also less common or have been eliminated from areas of intensive agriculture in central California.

 Feeding

 The shrew needs to eat throughout the day because of their fast metabolism and small size.
-They can eat more than their weight and mostly consume insects.
+They can eat more than their weight and mostly consume water and land insects.
 This could be beneficial because many of the insects that they consume negatively affect crops.
 Depending on the time of year, shrews will eat spiders, worms, snails, and slugs.